 In such circumstances, the neutrality of the tax would be disturbed to the Exchequer’s detriment if the supplier refused to account for all or most of the tax, it being due more than 4 years earlier, whilst the customer is entitled to take a full deduction.

-To ensure equity of treatment, officers should contact TAA, see VAEC0150, in any case where, exceptionally, a demand under Schedule 11 paragraph 5 is to be issued to a taxable person.
+To ensure equity of treatment, officers should contact Tax Administration, Litigation and Advice (TALA), see VAEC0150, in any case where, exceptionally, a demand under Schedule 11 paragraph 5 is to be issued to a taxable person.